PeakockCode/customer_analysis_twentytems/README.md

     Path: assets/source_data

 **2. Data Exploration with Excel:**
-  - Analyze the dataset to understand its structure and quality.
+  - Analyze the dataset (from all sources) to understand its structure and quality.

 **3. SQL Data Cleaning and Preparation:**
-  - Import the CSV file into Microsoft SQL Server for cleaning, standardization and preparation.
+  - Import the CSV files into Microsoft SQL Server for cleaning, standardization and preparation.
   - Create selects or views for simplified access to key columns and metrics.
-  - SQL queries for data cleaning and preparation can be found in:
+  - SQL queries for data cleaning, standardization and preparation can be found in:
     Path: assets/sql/queries
-  - Export the final cleaned data.
+  - Export the final cleaned data as CSV.
   - Check the cleaned data files:
     Path: assets/sql/final_csv_exported_views